A guide to effectively using your in-school cameras for alarms

 When a camera is armed and an event triggers the system, a voice will be heard from the camera announcing the event.
 The alarm monitoring service will immediately review the camera feed.
 If the event appears to require immediate police or other emergency response, the monitoring company will dispatch emergency resources.
 Otherwise, the main phone at the school will be called.
 If the main phone is not answered, a call to the GM will be made.
 You must provide your school's secret word or phrase when this happens.
 If you do not know your school's phrase, please contact the help desk.

-Logins for school cameras and alarms are intended for the use only by the person they were issued to.
+Logins for school cameras and alarms are intended for use only by the person they were issued to.
+All School of Rock alarm users must utilize a schoolofrock.com account for access.
 Sharing your login with anyone is strictly prohibited and could result in corrective action up to and including termination.

 Let us know what you think